Migrants flown to Martha's Vineyard file lawsuit against Ron DeSantis - WSGW 790 AM & 100.5 FM

 On Monday, the sheriff of Texas’ Bexar County said his office had launched an investigation into Florida’s transportation tactic, referring to the affected migrants as victims who had been lured onto the flights.
 Advocates and some Democrats have asked the Justice Department to conduct a similar probe.

-But DeSantis has defended his actions, echoing arguments from other Republican governors who’ve said Democratic-led cities and states should’ve been receiving migrants because their jurisdictions have declared themselves sanctuaries for immigrants living the country without legal status.
+But DeSantis has defended his actions, echoing arguments from other Republican governors who’ve said Democratic-led cities and states should be receiving migrants because their jurisdictions have declared themselves sanctuaries for immigrants living in the country without legal status.

-Representatives for DeSantis did not immediately respond to a request to comment on the allegations in Tuesday’s lawsuits.
-For days, they have not answered several questions about the information that was provided to migrants who were transported to Martha’s Vineyard.
+Asked about Tuesday’s lawsuit, Taryn Fenske, DeSantis’ communications director, called the action “opportunistic” in a statement.

+“The transportation of the immigrants to Martha’s Vineyard was done on a voluntary basis.
+The immigrants were homeless, hungry, and abandoned — and these activists didn’t care about them then,” Fenske said.
+“Florida’s program gave them a fresh start in a sanctuary state and these individuals opted to take advantage of chartered flights to Massachusetts.”

 Like DeSantis, the Republican governors in Texas and Arizona have also been transporting migrants from the U.S.-Mexico border to Democratic-controlled cities.
 Since April, Texas has bused more than 11,000 migrants to Washington, D.C.; New York; and Chicago.
 Arizona, meanwhile, has sent more than 1,800 migrants to D.C.